Excluded minors for the class of split matroids: Introduction

 \section{Introduction}

 The class of split matroids was recently introduced by Joswig and Schr\"{o}ter \cite{joswig}, who successfully deployed them as a tool in tropical linear geometry.
 The definition arises from natural considerations in the polyhedral view of matroids.
 Let $M$ be a matroid on the ground set $\{1,\ldots, n\}$.
 Any subset of $\{1,\ldots, n\}$ is identified with its characteristic vector in $\mathbb{R}^{n}$.
-The \emph{matroid polytope}, $P(M)$, is the convex hull of the characteristic vectors of the bases of $M$.
+The \emph{matroid base polytope}, $P(M)$, is the convex hull of the characteristic vectors of the bases of $M$.
 Roughly speaking, a split of a polytope is a division into two polytopes by a hyperplane, called a split hyperplane.
 If all pairs of split hyperplanes in a matroid polytope satisfy a certain compatibility condition, then the matroid is split.
 Although the motivation for split matroids arises from tropical linear geometry, natural questions also arise in the area of structural matroid theory, and it is one of these questions that we address here.

 First we provide more detail on the polyhedral background.
-Let $X$ be a finite set of points in $\mathbb{R}^{n}$.
+Let $X$ be a set of points in $\mathbb{R}^{n}$.
 The \emph{convex hull} of $X$ is the intersection of all closed half-spaces that contain $X$.
 A \emph{polytope} is the convex hull of a finite set of points.
 The intersection of two polytopes is also a polytope.
 If $X$ is empty, then so is its convex hull.
 Let $P$ be the convex hull of the non-empty finite set $X$.
 Let $A$ be the affine subspace of $\mathbb{R}^{n}$ spanned by $P$, and let $H$ be any hyperplane of $A$.
 Thus $A-H$ is partitioned into two open half-spaces of $A$.
-If one of these has an empty intersection with $P$, and yet $H\cap P$ is non-empty, then $H\cap P$ is a \emph{face} of $P$.
-In addition, we declare the empty set and $P$ itself to be faces of $P$.
-A face is a \emph{facet} if the only face that properly contains it is $P$.
+If one of these has an empty intersection with $P$, then $H\cap P$ is a \emph{face} of $P$.
+Note that the empty set is a face.
+In addition, we declare $P$ itself to be a face of $P$.
+A face is a \emph{facet} if it is properly contained in exactly one face, namely $P$.
 A \emph{vertex} is a minimal non-empty face.
 A point in $P$ that is in no face other than $P$ itself is in the \emph{relative interior} of $P$.
-Every vertex of $P$ is a point in $X$, but the converse need not be true, as $P$ may contain points of $X$ in its interior.
+Every vertex of $P$ is a point in $X$.
+Every face of $P$ is the convex hull of the vertices it contains, and is therefore a polytope.